-grand jury, which, as the Supreme Court noted in the Fifth Amendment context, has a "historic role [as] an investigative body" but "is not the final arbiter of guilt or innocence," United States v.
+Notably, courts have held that even targets of criminal investigations may be compelled to appear before a grand jury.
+See e.g., United States v.
+Friedman, 445 F.2d 1076, 1088 (9th Cir.
+1971) ("Requiring a potential defendant to appear before the grand jury that may subsequently indict him does not violate his privilege against compulsory self-incrimination."); United States v.
+Cefalu, 338 F.2d 582, 584 (7th Cir.
+1964) ("[T]he privilege accorded one called before a grand jury is the election to refuse to give testimony which might tend to show he had committed a crime.
+It is not designed to effect a prohibition against inquiry by an investigative body.").
+Like a grand jury, which, as the Supreme Court noted in the Fifth Amendment context, has a "historic role [as] an investigative body" but "is not the final arbiter of guilt or innocence," United States v.
 Washington, 431 U.S. 181, 191 (1977), a congressional hearing is not a criminal trial and those appearing at such hearings are not criminal defendants.
 Hence, a witness before a congressional committee, like a witness before a grand jury, assuredly may assert a privilege against self-incrimination by refusing to answer specific questions but cannot use the invocation of the Fifth Amendment to avoid appearing before the committee altogether.

 Indeed, a congressional committee's insistence that a witness appear at a hearing does not violate the Fifth Amendment even when the committee is informed or has reason to believe that the witness intends to assert his Fifth Amendment rights.
 In Bank of Nova Scotia v.
 United States, 487 U.S. 250 (1988), the Supreme Court rejected efforts to dismiss an indictment based on alleged violations in the underlying grand jury proceedings, including that the prosecutors had required witnesses to appear before the grand jury despite the witnesses having stated their intention to assert the Fifth Amendment privilege.
 Id. at 258-59.
-The Supreme Court agreed with the court of appeals that "no Fifth Amendment violation occurred as a result of the Government's calling seven witnesses to testify despite an avowed intention to invoke their Fifth Amendment privilege."
-Id. at 258.
-The Court explained that the Government was not required to take "at face value" the assertions made by these witnesses outside the grand jury room.
-Id. at 259.
+The Supreme Court agreed with interests and not the rights of the witness.
+Such concern is not implicated in congressional committee hearings because there is no jury present nor is there a criminal defendant in the proceeding whose right to a fair trial is at issue.